 The law states that if your child has or may have special needs and may need provision to be made via an EHC plan, the local authority must conduct an EHC needs assessment.
 You do not have to prove that an EHC plan is definitely necessary to obtain an assessment, you just have to show it may be necessary.
-If you think your child needs more help than the school can provide, you can ask for an assessment.
+If you think your child needs more help than the educational setting can provide, you can ask for an assessment.

-You can find more information about EHC needs assessments and how to ask for one in Bath and North East Somerset's Local Offer here.
+You can find more information about EHC needs assessments and how to ask for one in Bath and North East Somerset's Local Offer at https://livewell.bathnes.gov.uk/special-educational-need-or-disability-send/send-team-education-health-and-care-ehc-plans